maldoinc/wireup/docs/pages/configuration.md

 Factories can request dependencies as usual and may use annotations for configuration.

+---

 ## @ Annotation-based configuration
-In addition to service objects, the container also holds configuration, called parameters.
+In addition to service objects, the container also holds configuration, called parameters that can be used to configure services.

 !!! warning
     **Parameters represent application configuration**.